octobercms/docs/3.x/extend/cms-components.md

+---
+subtitle: Extending the CMS with custom components.
+---
 # Building CMS Components

 Components files and directories reside in the **components** subdirectory of a plugin directory.
 Each component has a PHP file defining the component class and an optional component partials directory.
 The component partials directory name matches the component class name written in lowercase.
 An example of a component directory structure: